HL7/fhir-shorthand/input/pagecontent/shorthand.md

 * Profiles
 * Slices
 * Extensions
-* Value Sets
 * Mappings
 * Invariants
 * Instances
+* Code Systems
+* Value Sets

 ### Keywords

 Keywords are used to make declarations that introduce new items, such as profiles and instances.
-Keywords always appear at the beginning of a declaration statement and are followed by a colon and the value assigned to the keyword:
+For each such item defined in FSH, the keyword section comes first, and rules follow.
+The keyword statements themselves follow this simple syntax:

 `{Keyword}: {value}`